-

 The schedule of programmed maintenance in the Northbound tunnel has been phased as a series of weekend closures.
 This is intended to minimise disruption to the traveling public and businesses at a time when there are other similar scale works being undertaken across the region.
 This agreed programme of works supports the readiness of the tunnels to be handed back to the local authorities in 2037.

 Crossing the Tyne?
-Plan to save time.
+Plan your time.

-• Closures won't take place on Great North Run 2024 weekend
+Closures won't take place on Great North Run 2024 weekend.

 The Northbound Tunnel will be closed during the following periods: